solunian/two-colors/README.md

 - [classic](https://github.com/rxi/classic): for simple oop stuff, renamed to lib/object
 - [lume](https://github.com/rxi/lume): serialization for save data

+### Start Screen

+- drawing the intersection of two cirlces efficiently.
+- title screen image gets blocked out by the bouncing red and blue circles.

 ### Tetra

 Recreating the famous stacking game is more complex than one might think.